I rode the 300-pound electric tricycle that could be the future of urban deliveries

 I am no exception.
 I’m in Golden Gardens, a waterfront park on the northwest edge of Seattle overlooking the Puget Sound.
 And I’m about to try to pedal 500 pounds–a 300-pound tricycle, piled with 200 pounds of cargo in the truck-bed attachment behind me–across the parking lot.
 For reference, my road bike, which I ride daily, is 22 pounds.
 I can’t stop moving my feet from the pedals to the ground in an unnecessary attempt to stop the tricycle from tipping over, as I’m convinced it will.

-This, Rinckenberger says, is how people used to riding a bike generally react when they first try out the RadBurro–Rad Power Bikes’ new, multipurpose electric trike.
+This, Rinckenberger says, is how people used to riding a bike generally react when they first try out the RadBurro–Rad Power Bikes’ new, multipurpose electric trike that can carry up to 700 pounds (including the rider).
 The pedaling action may be the same, but that’s about where the similarity stops.
 But even through my slight panic at the disconnect between road cycling and piloting the behemoth I’m sitting on, I recognize that this is what makes the Burro such a revolutionary tool.

 Rad makes a number of other electric bicycles, which mimic non-motorized bike transport just with an additional boost from a motor.
 If you think of e-bikes as a replacement for a car, the Burro is the successor to a box truck.
 It stands to reason that a similar learning curve exists between learning to drive a massive truck and learning to pilot the Burro.